mkorthof/freenom-script/README.md

 ### Issues

 Make sure 'curl' and/or 'dig' is installed (from e.g. dnsutils or bind-utils)

+Older cURL versions may have issues with special characters in password causing failed logins.

 In case of issues try running the curl and dig command above manually.